yogthos/yogthos.net/resources/templates/md/posts/2015-06-16-Figwheel-nREPL.md

  :layout :post
  :tags ["clojurescript"]}

+#### update: Figwheel changed recently and the new process of starting the REPL is documented on the [official Wiki](https://github.com/bhauman/lein-figwheel/wiki).

 Figwheel provides a fantastic developer experience and if you're not using it already I highly encourage you to give it a shot.
 I found that in most cases live code reloading is sufficient for my workflow, but